Topographic prominence: Illustration

 Topographic prominence of three peaks located in Maine, US, all near the higher Great Pond Mountain.
 Red triangles mark the four peaks, the lowest contour line encircling each of the three lower peaks are shown in black and the green dots mark the key cols that mark the starting point of prominence.
 The prominences are Atkins Hill: 430 − 310 = 120 ft, Cave Hill: 570 − 530 = 40 ft, Mead Mountain: 671 − 530 = 141 ft.
 The parent peak of each peak is Great Pond Mountain.

-The parent peak may be either close or far from the subject peak.
+The parent peak may be either close to or far from the subject peak.
 The summit of Mount Everest is the parent peak of Aconcagua in Argentina at a distance of 17,755 km (11,032 miles), as well as the parent of the South Summit of Mount Everest at a distance of 360 m (1200 feet).
 The key col may also be close to the subject peak or far from it.
 The key col for Aconcagua, if sea level is disregarded, is the Bering Strait at a distance of 13,655 km (8,485 miles).
 The key col for the South Summit of Mount Everest is about 100 m (330 feet) distant.

 A way to visualize prominence is to imagine raising sea level so the parent peak and subject peak are two separate islands.
 Then lower it until a tiny land bridge forms between the two islands.
 This land bridge is the key col of the subject peak, and the peak's prominence is its elevation from that key col.

 One can also refer to it as the tallest possible path between the two peaks, where the key col is the lowest point on that path.